-While teaching this chapter, tell the students that keyboard is used to write on computer screen.
+While teaching this chapter, tell the students that keyboard is used to write on computer screen and tell the students that a mouse helps us to tell the computer what to do.

-Show to the students that a keyboard has small buttons on it called keys.
+Show to the students that a keyboard has small buttons on it called keys and share with the students some uses of a computer mouse.